-CTO is currently being tested in multiple phase I/II clinical trials for advanced solid tumors and for malignant gliomas in brain cancer.
+CTO has been tested in two phase IB clinical trials for malignant gliomas in brain cancer.
 Glioblastoma grade IV (WHO) represents 50-60% of adult primary CNS tumors.
-GBM patients have unfavorable prognosis with an Overall Survival of 12-18 months depending on treatment.
+GBM patients have unfavorable prognosis with an Overall Survival of 12-20 months depending on treatment.
 GBM is highly resistant to DNA modifying chemotherapy, especially in 55% of patients in whom the DNA repair enzyme MGMT promoter gene is not silenced by methylation.
 GBM with IDH wildtype or EGFR mutations are resistant to current treatments.

 In Phase IB, in 27 recurrent GBM patients, CTO given orally in combination with Temodar® showed a safe toxicity profile.
-Durable partial responses were confirmed in 7 of 27 patients with methylated or unmethylated MGMT GBM tumors.
+One complete and six durable partial responses were confirmed in 27 patients with methylated or unmethylated MGMT GBM tumors.
 CTO crossed the BBB, and drug levels in resected tumor tissue were higher than in blood.
 A randomized Phase II/III is planned.
 Omuro et al., J. Clin.
 Oncol.
 2018, 36:1702-1709.

 In a Phase IB study, 15 newly diagnosed GBM patients given CTO Standard of Care surgery-radiotherapy-Temodar®, achieved durable Partial Response and Stable Disease and notably longer PFS and median OS in in methylated and unmethylated MGMT genotypes.
-Four patients continue in the study on CTO alone after completing 12 cycles of adjuvant Temodar.
+Two patients continued in the study for 60 cycles on CTO alone after completing 12 cycles of adjuvant Temodar.
 Median progression free survival was 15 months and median overall survival was not reached – median follow up, 28 months.
 (Omuro et al., J. Clin.
 Oncol.
 2018, 36:1702-1709.)
 A randomized Phase II/III is planned.